trust-mfn-berlin/animals-as-objects/vault/material.silkworm-in-papier-mache.md

 <figcaption>

 _Even with the lid closed, the insides of the silkworm can be seen in the papier mâché model.
-(Zoological Teaching Collection, photo Kerstin Stoll 2020.
+(Zoological Teaching Collection, photo: Kerstin Stoll 2020.
 All rights reserved.)_

 </figcaption>